Error Thresholds in Presence of Epistatic Interactions: Appendix III: Signatures of Replica Symmetry Breaking

 It is possible to transition from one regime to the other by imposing a cutoff on the initial overlap ditribution, which sets a upper bound on the fluctuations of the overlap distribution.

-Whereas at high temperature the behaviour of $\chi_{EPI}$ is qualitatively equivalent to a paramagnetic, disordered, phase, at low temperatures, it depends strongly on the ratio between the cutoff $q_\textrm{cutoff}$ and the percentage of the loci that undergo epistatic interactions.
-For a fixed espistasis probability, at relatively low cutoffs, i.e. $q_\textrm{cutoff} \leq 0.7-0.8$ for the parameters in this work, the susceptibility diverges since in the spin-ice phase the variance of the overlaps remains finite (and therefore $\chi_{EPI}$ diverges in the limit $T\rightarrow 0$).
-This behaviour is observed in spin glasses with weak disorder \cite{andreanov10}.
-On the other hand, at high cutoffs the variance $\langle q^2\rangle_R$ remains small since similar chains are being considered.
+Whereas at high temperature the behavior of $\chi_{EPI}$ is qualitatively equivalent to a paramagnetic, disordered phase, at low temperatures, it depends strongly on the ratio between the cutoff $q_\textrm{cutoff}$ and the percentage of the loci that undergo epistatic interactions.
+For a fixed espistasis probability, at relatively low cutoffs, \ie $q_\textrm{cutoff} \leq 0.7-0.8$ for the parameters in this work, the susceptibility diverges since in the spin-ice phase the variance of the overlaps remains finite (and therefore $\chi_{EPI}$ diverges in the limit $T\rightarrow 0$).
+This behavior is observed in spin glasses with weak disorder \cite{andreanov10}.
+On the other hand, at high cutoffs the variance $\langle q^2\rangle_R$ remains small since very similar chains are being compared.
 In the limit $q_\textrm{cutoff}\rightarrow 1$ only one fitness peak is considered.

 This is reminiscent of the differentiation into ``linear response susceptibility", which measures responses of spins to small changes in the magnetic field such that the system remains in one energy minimum, and ``equilibrium susceptibility", which measures response over times in which the system has time to accomodate to the lowest energy for a fixed magnetic field and the system becomes effectively insensitive to variations of the external field \cite{parisi23}.